A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Solving -complete Problems using

 \section{Solving \np-complete Problems using \ursa}

-The imperative-declarative nature of the \ursa system allows for an elegant solution of \np-complete problem instances.
+The imperative-declarative nature of the \ursa system allows for an elegant solution to \np-complete problem instances.
 Due to \ursa's declarative nature, implementing a problem solver requires only specifying a certificate checking procedure rather than complex search techniques.
 Furthermore, its imperative features enable the certificate check implementation to be very similar (or even identical) to one implemented in a language like C.

-\begin{exa}[$k$-clique solver] In order to prove that the $k$-clique problem belongs to \np, one must demonstrate that it admits a polynomial-time verification of certificate (in terms of the input size).
+\begin{example}[$k$-clique solver] In order to prove that the $k$-clique problem belongs to \np, one must demonstrate that it admits a polynomial-time verification of a certificate (in terms of the input size).
+The input graph is given by an adjacency matrix; therefore, along with the representation of $k$, the encoding of the input requires $O(|V|^2)$ Booleans or bits.
 A suitable certificate $S$ is a subset of the graph's nodes.
 The required check is to verify that $S$ forms a complete subgraph (a clique) and that its size is at least $k$.
 We can easily specify the certificate verification procedure in \ursa, as shown in Figure \ref{fig:k-clique}.

-In the shown example (left),\footnote{\ursa specifications are stored as plain text files, colour annotations given here are used for presentation purposes only.} the given graph has 6 nodes (denoted $0$, $1$, $2$, $3$, $4$, $5$), $k$ i.e., \verb|nK_clique| equals $4$ (the same as in Example \ref{ex:clique_vertex-cover}), the adjacency matrix (i.e., its proper upper part, since the graph is undirected) is given by the array \verb|bE_clique|, and the certificate is given by the array \verb|bBelongsClique| stating which nodes belongs to the (potential) clique.
-The certificate verification, given at the end, is obviously of quadratic time, so the $k$-clique problem indeed belongs to \np.
+In the shown example (left),\footnote{\ursa specifications are stored as plain text files, colour annotations given here are used for presentation purposes only.} the given graph has 6 nodes (denoted $0$, $1$, $2$, $3$, $4$, $5$), $k$ i.e., \verb|nK_clique| equals $4$ (the same as in Example \ref{ex:clique_vertex-cover}), the adjacency matrix (i.e., its proper upper part, since the graph is undirected) is given by the array \verb|bE_clique|, and the certificate is given by the array \verb|bBelongsClique| stating which nodes belong to the (potential) clique.
+The certificate verification, given at the end, clearly requires a running time quadratic in $|V|$; therefore it is polynomial in the input size, and the $k$-clique problem indeed belongs to \np.